houyanan304/example2/README_2_x.md

 > **Q:** How can I use Scala or some other project which sources reside in other folder than
 > `src/main/java`?
 > **A:** The plugin uses all compiled source roots available for the project at runtime.
 If the
 > source directories are available, everything is fine.
-Otherwise additional source directories
+Otherwise the used source directories can
-> can be applied with `sourceDirectories` configuration parameter that takes a Maven configuration
+> be changed with `sourceDirectories` configuration parameter that takes a Maven configuration
 > style list of source directories.

 <!-- -->